DataDog/documentation/content/en/dashboards/widgets/powerpack.md

 To add a powerpack instance to the dashboard:
 1. Click the "Powerpacks" tab of the widget tray to find available powerpacks.
 You can search with text as well as the predefined tags.
-1. Click the desired Powerpack to add to your dashboard.
+1. Click the desired Powerpack to add to your dashboard to open the configuration for the powerpack instance.
-1. Customize the display of the powerpack instance with the *Header Style* selection.
 1. Select filter values and how the filters are controlled.
     * Powerpack filters - the selected value applies to widgets inside the powerpack instance.
     * Dashboard filters - is controlled by dashboard template variables.
+1. Click **Confirm**.

 ### Customizing a Powerpack instance

 Changes to a powerpack instance do not apply to other powerpack instances in other dashboards.

-To customize how Powerpack instances are displayed on your dashboard:
+To customize Powerpack instances displayed on your dashboard:
-1.Hover over the header and click the kebab menu.
+1. Click the kebab menu on the instance header.
 1. Select **Edit Display Options** from the Instance Actions menu.
 1. Choose new styling options for the header, update the group title, or configure the filters used by your powerpack.
 1. Configure the tag values of your powerpack instance.
-For example, if the Powerpack is configured with `env:*`, in your powerpack instance, you can specify the value with `env:prod`.
-Additionally, if you check Add to dashboard, you can use this as a dashboard template variable.
+Check **Add to dashboard**, to use this as a dashboard template variable.

+{{< img src="dashboards/widgets/powerpack/instance_configuration_modal.png" alt="Configuration options for a Powerpack instance" style="width:100%;" >}}

 ## Powerpack permissions